• About

 At the time, their report recommended that those buffers be increased “from 500 metres to one kilometre from dwellings.”

-For bodies of water and wetlands, the report called for “a minimum 100-metre aerial spraying setback from water and wetlands” or “spray plans that may vary depending on the landscape and the hydrological characteristics of the land.”
+For bodies of water and wetlands, the report called for “a minimum 100-metre aerial spraying setback from water and wetlands” or “spray plans that may vary depending on the landscape and the hydrological characteristics of the land,” and it recommended that “the government ban the spraying of pesticides in protected watersheds under the Clean Water Act.”

-Norfolk indicated that those recommendations hadn’t been implemented, though he said that over the past five years, no spraying has occurred in “designated watersheds on Crown land in New Brunswick.”
+Norfolk appeared to indicate that those recommendations hadn’t been implemented, though he said that over the past five years, no spraying has occurred in “designated watersheds on Crown land in New Brunswick.”

-However, a map produced by Stop Spraying New Brunswick — based on publicly-available data from the provincial government — indicates that some spraying occurred in 2021 on the edge of Turtle Creek, which is one of New Brunswick’s designated protected watershed areas and supplies Greater Moncton with its drinking water supply.
+A map produced by Stop Spraying New Brunswick — based on publicly-available data from the provincial government — appears to support this assertion.
+However, some spraying occurred in 2021 just outside of Turtle Creek, which is one of New Brunswick’s designated protected watershed areas and supplies Greater Moncton with its drinking water supply.

 Holt promised investigation